ut-amrl-private/planning-assignment-1/README.md

 ## Extra Credit: Dual Knight Moves

-Create a PDDL problem definition for an 8x7 (8 rows, 7 columns) board with two knight chess pieces.
+Create a PDDL problem definition, `dual-knights-problem` in file `dual-knights-problem.pddl`, for an 8x7 (8 rows, 7 columns) board with two knight chess pieces.
 This problem definition must be compatible with the domain definition in part 3.
 Your objects section must contain only the following:
 ```
 (:objects